 It’s both.
 When you try to build diverse teams, you fight discrimination in the workplace.
 You aim to give equal opportunities to all employees – even those (or especially those) in underrepresented groups.

 We can better understand the value of diversity in the workplace with some examples of what happens when companies don’t take into account diverse voices.
-Here are two diversity in the workplace articles that talk about the importance of a diverse workforce when building and testing products: in the first one, a black person struggles to use an automatic soap dispenser because the light sensor doesn’t detect a dark-skinned hand, while in the second example, black women speak up about the extensive hair searches they have to undertake at airports, as body scanners give false alarms due to their natural Afro.
+Two diversity in the workplace articles talk about the importance of a diverse workforce when building and testing products:

 These examples prove that diversity and inclusion is not just about the moral aspect of it; when you add diverse voices in your teams, you learn things you wouldn’t have known otherwise, you build better products and you increase equity in the workplace and beyond.